-This paper develops a dynamic macroeconomic model with heterogeneous financial intermediaries and endogenous entry.
-It features time-varying endogenous macroeconomic risk that arises from the risk-shifting behaviour of the cross-section of financial intermediaries.
-We show that when interest rates are high, a decrease in interest rates stimulates investment and increases financial stability.
-In contrast, when interest rates are low, further stimulus can increase aggregate risk while inducing a fall in the risk premium.
+We develop a dynamic macroeconomic model with heterogeneous financial intermediaries and endogenous entry.
+Time-varying endogenous macroeconomic risk arises from the risk-shifting behaviour of the cross-section of financial intermediaries.
+When interest rates are high, a decrease in interest rates stimulates investment and decreases aggregate risk.
+In contrast, when they are low, further stimulus can increase financial instability while inducing a fall in the risk premium.
 In this case, there is a trade-off between stimulating the economy and financial stability.
+This provides a model of the risk-taking channel of monetary policy.